wp-plugins/b09-link-to-existing-content/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Fixed options form not updating if all options where disabled
+* Made check for existing shortcodes in options page more fail-proof

 = 1.5 =
 * Added an options page for the non-developers out there.
 Filters still have a higher priority though, so you won't have to change anything, if you don't want to.